What is Copper Fit Balance?

 Fortunately, Idea Village seems to stand behind Copper Fit Balance with a 30-day refund policy if you’re not satisfied.
-Just keep in mind that you’ll lose a few bucks in return S&H—and that you need to speak with your doctor first!
+Just keep in mind that you’ll lose a few bucks in return S&H.

 3 out 3 people found this review helpful

 I have high arches that hyperflex and flatten out when I walk.
 I’ve had plantar fasciitis and too many other problems with my body to mention.
 I’ve been wearing custom made orthotics for years, but they’re old so I needed to replace them.
 Thought I’d give these a try.
 They’re BETTER than my custom orthotics and so comfortable!
 I am so delighted to have found these.
 I hope they never stop making them!
 I did have to trim them one size smaller than they were marked to fit them in my shoes.
 If you’ve never worn orthotics, they will feel hard to you.
 Just wear them for short periods of time each day until you get used to them.
 If you have bad feet, you’ll be so glad you tried these.

 Bottom Line: Yes, I would recommend this to a friend